 This past January, Dr. Krim passed away.
 We are grateful for her dedicated life in serving the LGBT community.

 I hope we as allies can all use our professional circles of influence by bringing awareness to our straight neighbors so that our neighbors of the LGBT community have healthier and happier lives.

 Ally Tip of the Day

-Sarah Bridges is a board member of FHHRP and although she is originally from Arizona, she calls Manhattan, Kansas her home.
-She has a degree in Health Science with an emphasis in Public Health.
-Sarah strives to build inclusiveness in her church and community.
-In her spare time she enjoys attending Social Justice book clubs with her husband, painting, hiking, researching family science issues or playing with play dough with her strong little girl.
+Sarah Bridges is a board member of FHHRP and an ally of the LGBTQIA+ community.
+Sarah has a degree in Health Science with an emphasis in Public Health.
+She is originally from Arizona but calls Manhattan, Kansas her home.
+In her spare time she enjoys hosting book clubs with her partner, hiking, yoga or painting with her strong little girl.